Ryom-Verzeichnis

 Earlier catalogues of Vivaldi's work exist.
-There were, among others, the catalogues of Mario Rinaldi (published Rome, 1943) and Marc Pincherle (Paris, 1948).
-When the complete index of Antonio Fanna was finished (Milan, 1968), Ryom had already begun to work on his catalogue; therefore, a supplement appeared with Fanna's catalogue, containing previously unknown items that Ryom had discovered in the meantime.
+Marc Pincherle (Paris, 1948) only contained instrumental works.
+Mario Rinaldi (1945) described the entire oeuvre, but the catalogue contained numerous errors and had a whimsical numbering.
+The classification according to the Italian music publisher Ricordi was also incomplete because it only contained their own published work.
+When the complete index of Antonio Fanna was finished (Milan, 1968), Ryom had already begun to work on his catalogue; therefore, a supplement appeared in Fanna's catalogue, containing previously unknown items that Ryom had discovered in the meantime.
 Fanna's catalogue, however, only includes instrumental works.

 For the sake of concordance, the Ryom Verzeichnis provides reference to the numbers of Fanna (F.), Pincherle (P.), and Ricordi.

+Ryom first considered to call his classification Vivaldi-Werke-Verzeichnis, abbreviated VWV, analogous to the Bach-Werke-Verzeichnis (BWV).
+After consulting a scientific colleague, he decided to link his own name to the catalogue and chose Ryom-Verzeichnis.

+Ryom continued to work on the catalogue at intervals after 1974.
+He continued to study manuscripts, cataloguing newly discovered and newly assigned works, describing insights into orchestration and analysis of authenticity.
+This eventually led to a major revision in 2007 with the publication of Antonio Vivaldi.
+Thematic-Systematics Verzeichnis Signaller Work (RV).
+A total of 809 works are included.

 In July 2007 Peter Ryom appointed Italian musician Federico Maria Sardelli to continue his work of cataloguing the music of Antonio Vivaldi, and since then the latter has been responsible for the Ryom-Verzeichnis (RV).